Module gcip.core.need

 Raises

-equals the CI_PIPELINE_ID of the own project.
-ValueError
+pipelineequals the CI_PIPELINE_ID of the own project.
+ValueError- If both

 Expand source code